-Ocean resources provide recreational opportunities, maintain cultural identities, and support a stunning array of wildlife.
+Washington's ocean resources provide recreational opportunities, maintain cultural identities, and support a stunning array of wildlife.
 They support many different uses that benefit the economies of nearby communities as well as the entire state.
-Washingtonians depend on ocean resources, now and into the future.
+Washington residents depend on ocean resources, now and into the future.

-It is important for Washington to protect, understand, and manage our ocean resources.
+It is important for Washington to protect, understand, and manage these ocean resources.
 We are working with partners across the state to solve critical issues facing these resources and coastal communities.
-We provide community assistance, collaborate on ocean management, lead and guide ocean planning and policy.
+We provide community assistance, collaborate on ocean management, and lead and guide ocean planning and policy.